tigitlabs/dev-container/README.md

 ### SSH Agent

+This is only required if you want to use SSH to authenticate with Github.
+If you are using HTTPS, then you can skip this section.

 When creating the devcontainer, and you want to use the ssh agent forwarding, for Github, you need to add the following to your `~/.ssh/config` file: